by Martin Maenza

 Liza bit her lip.
 Bullock almost looked like a sad bulldog with those eyes.
 She figured it probably couldn’t hurt.
-“OK,” she relented as she opened the station door.
-“But you’ve got to promise to stay out of my way, OK?”
+“All right,” she relented as she opened the station door.
+“But you’ve got to promise to stay out of my way, okay?”

 “Ya won’t even know I’m there,” Harvey said.

 As they stepped into the busy station house, the place was full of activity.
 A young woman sat on the bench, battered and bruised, as she waited to file assault charges against her boyfriend.
 Another couple sat fretting as they waited to hear word on their missing son.
 Liza recognized the moods in their faces; she’d been in this line of work for a long time, and it was for helping people like them that she’d become a police officer.

 Suddenly, a uniformed officer with red hair looked up and noticed her arrival.
 “Officer Warner!”
 Paul called out as he waved to her.
 “Officer Warner, I have some news for you!”

 Liza Warner and Harvey Bullock rushed over to his desk.
 “What kind of news, Paul?” she asked.

 “Not the good kind,” Paul said.
 “You know those items you brought in earlier, for that murder case?”

 “They’ve been stolen!
 Someone broke into the evidence room and stole them!”

 The next stop for Jonny Double and Angel O’Day was the coroner’s office where the Angle Man’s body had been taken.
 “You thinkin’ maybe his grievin’ widow might show up here?”
 Jonny asked as they sat in the waiting area.